-The St. Vincent De Paul Society Building located at 146 Waterloo Street in Saint John is designated a Local Historic Place for its use as the headquarters of the benevolent St. Vincent De Paul Society for over 100 years.
+The St. Vincent De Paul Society Building, situated at 146 Waterloo Street in Saint John, is recognized as a Local Historic Place for serving as the headquarters of the charitable St. Vincent De Paul Society for over a century.

-A 1967 report stated that the society aided between 300 and 400 families annually and handed out 9,000 articles of used clothing and supplied 65 dinners at Christmas.
-Members of the society collect the clothing through donations, sort them and distribute them.
-In 1967, this local family service society received corporate status.
+According to a 1967 report, the society helped between 300 and 400 families annually, distributed 9,000 used clothing items, and provided 65 Christmas dinners.
+Society members collect donated clothing, sort it, and distribute it to those in need.
+In 1967, the local family service society gained corporate status.

 With approximately 800,000 members across 140 countries, the St. Vincent de Paul Society operates through “conferences.”
 These conferences may be affiliated with churches, schools, community centers, or hospitals, and consist of Catholic volunteers dedicated to serving the poor while fostering their own Christian growth.
 Some conferences function independently, without any local council affiliation, and are not included in statistical counts.
 The society welcomes non-Catholic members and offers assistance to everyone, regardless of their personal beliefs.

 This post has already been read 2233 times!